isomerpages/govtech-stp/_traveller-resources/inbound-travel-checklists.md

 title: Inbound Travel Checklists
 permalink: /travel-checklist/overview
 ---

-These checklists detail the full list of the administrative and health-related pre-departure and entry requirements.
-Travellers who have already identified a suitable Safe Travel Lane for entry into Singapore and referenced the checklist, have reported being better prepared for the trip.
+These checklists provide a step-by-step guide for travellers intending to travel to Singapore.
+Travellers who had identified a suitable Safe Travel Lane for entry into Singapore and referenced the relevant checklist, have reported being better prepared for the trip.

 If you have yet to identify a suitable Safe Travel Lane for entry, return to the [“Travelling to Singapore”](/arriving/overview) page for details.
 Otherwise, click on the links below for the checklist relevant to you:

-### 1)	Requirements & Process checklists for specified lanes:
+### 1)	Requirements & Process checklists for specified lanes

 <ol style="padding-left:20px; font-size:20px; margin-bottom:0px;">
 	<li style="font-size:20px; margin-top:0px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha; "><a href="/vtl/requirements-and-process">Vaccinated Travel Lane</a>